 AWS provides a number of services for buffering, including Amazon SQS and Amazon Kinesis, which implement a single-consumer and multi-consumer buffer, respectively.
 As discussed in our discussion of the Cost-Optimization Pillar, your Amazon SQS spend can be reduced by publishing to SQS in batches and fetching messages using long-polling.
 With Amazon Kinesis, you can implement a more sophisticated "publish and subscribe" architecture, where multiple consumers can subscribe to receive messages on a particular topic.

 I hope this deep dive into performance efficiency has given you the tools necessary to meet your performance goals in a data-driven way, from selecting the right resource types, to implementing continuous performance review and monitoring, and finally making architectural trade-offs to improve performance efficiency.
-If you'd like to learn more about the AWS Well-Architected Framework, check out our webinar on the Operational Excellence Pillar.
+If you'd like to learn more about the AWS Well-Architected Framework, check out our webinar on the Performance Efficiency Pillar.

 As an AWS Well-Architected Review Launch Partner, Mission processes assurance for your AWS infrastructure, processing compliance checks across the five key pillars.
 Reach out to Mission now to schedule a Well-Architected Review.